 Conductor and pianist Hanjin Sa, was born in Seoul, Korea and emigrated to the United States in 2000.
-He received a Music Talent (Full Scholarship) to pursue a Bachelor of Music degree in Piano Performance from DePaul University (Chicago) studying under the tutelage of internationally acclaimed pianist, Eteri Andjaparidze.
-He was awarded the top prize winner in music competition by The Chinese Fine Arts Society and the Music Fellowship recipient for the International Summer Institute at Round Top, Texas.
+He received a Music Talent (Full) Scholarship to pursue a Bachelor of Music degree in Piano Performance from DePaul University (Chicago) studying under the tutelage of internationally acclaimed pianist, Eteri Andjaparidze.
+He was awarded the top prize in music competition by The Chinese Fine Arts Society and the Music Fellowship recipient for the International Summer Institute at Round Top, Texas.

-In 2014, his love for music and working with people led him to pursue his master’s degree in Orchestral Conducting from Carnegie Mellon University (Pittsburgh) where he was offered a Conducting Fellowship (Full Scholarship) to study with Professor Emeritus Robert Page and Ronald Zollman.
-During his time in Pittsburgh, Sa put together many interesting musical projects, most notably he directed from the keyboard, Beethoven’s Choral Fantasy Op.
+In 2014, Sa pursued his master’s degree in Orchestral Conducting from Carnegie Mellon University (Pittsburgh) where he was offered a Conducting Fellowship (Full Scholarship) to study with Professor Emeritus Robert Page and Ronald Zollman.
+During his time in Pittsburgh, Sa directed many interesting musical projects, most notably he conducted from the keyboard, Beethoven’s Choral Fantasy Op.
 80, followed by a full performance of Beethoven’s Symphony No. 9.

 As a conductor, Sa has conducted orchestras such as the Württembergische Philharmonie in Germany, Bacau Philharmonic in Romania, South Bohemian Chamber Orchestra in Czech Republic, London’s RCM Orchestra, Korean Pittsburgh Youth Philharmonic and the Congress Orchestra in St. Petersberg, Russia.